-DSS Button

-It is possible to call another extension by simply pressing the corresponding Direct Station Selection (DSS) button.
+DSS Button It is possible to call another extension by simply pressing the corresponding Direct Station Selection (DSS) button.
 Any flexible button can be customized as a DSS button.

-Call Directory-Extension Dialing

-A KX-T7737 analog proprietary telephone (APT) user can make a call by selecting stored names on the display.
+• Call Directory-Extension Dialing Display proprietary telephone (PT) users can make a call by selecting stored names on the display.